vlgiitr/academic-kickstart/content/authors/kaaira/_index.md

 ### Biography

-I am exploring different domains of Computer Science, and I am particularly interested in Deep Learning, specifically NLP, and backend development.
-I am a voracious reader with an insatiable hunger for classics!
+Exploring different domains of Computer Science and particularly interested in Deep Learning, specifically NLP, and backend development.
+Reading on finance and philosophy on the side as well.
+Also, a voracious reader with an insatiable hunger for classics.

 Visit my WebPage: https://kaairagupta.github.io/

 ### Interests

-- Deep Learning
+- Android and cross platform application development
 - Natural Language Processing
 - Backend Development